YourRoots by Genomelink

 Children(s): Jessie Simmons

-1839 marked the beginning of William Solomon Simmons's life in Pike County, Mississippi, United States of America, to parents John Richard Simmons and Margarett Rimes.
-Eventually, William Solomon Simmons married Nancy L Bond, and they welcomed Jessie E Simmons.
-William Solomon Simmons passed in 1921 at Newton County, Texas, United States of America.
+In 1839, William Solomon Simmons entered the world in Pike County, Mississippi, United States of America, born to John Richard Simmons And Margarett Rimes.
+In 1860, William Solomon Simmons resided in Ward 1, Washington, Louisiana, USA.
+In 1880, William Solomon Simmons resided in Precinct 1, Newton, Texas, USA.
+William Solomon Simmons married Nancy L Bond, and had children including Jessie E Simmons.
+William Solomon Simmons passed away in 1921 in Newton County, Texas, United States of America.

 Find more search results for William Simmons